Why do you use natural dyes?

 *A few bits of metal, like nails or copper pennies, are sometimes used in my Eco-Dye panels.
 Safe handling is always emphasized and practiced.

 I primarily dye organic sateen, linen, cotton-linen and silk.
 Once you touch these sumptuous fabrics, I believe you'll agree they're second to none in their softness and how they take natural dyes.
 Using organic cotton grown in the United States, and milled in the US when possible, has a positive affect on our US economy, and when I began my business I decided to be a part of that chain.
 To make these gorgeous, luxurious fabrics available to quilters and fiber enthusiasts is exciting.
 I hope you'll be as thrilled to stitch my fabrics as I am to prepare them for you!
 Please share what you make with any of my fabrics.
 I'd love to see! #tierneybarden

 How do I care for my naturally dyed fabrics?

 All of my fabrics are machine wash and dry.
 As with any naturally dyed fabric, and especially a handmade piece, placing the finished piece away from direct sunlight is best.
 If you've made a quilt, rotating it from display/use to storage every few months is recommended to ensure your heirloom lives a long, beautiful life!

 My dye and design processes are ultimately about you and your experience.
-If you'd like to let me know how I'm doing, please drop me a line.
+I’m happy to answer questions - simply drop me a line.
 I'd love to hear from you. firstname.lastname@example.org